π§ Sogni Fast Worker Advanced Configuration

 Running Fast Worker on multiple GPUs is fully supported but the install process is not quite as streamlined as our single GPU installs.
 Please reach out if you have any difficulty.

 Running Fast Worker on multi-GPU machines works by simply running multiple independent copies of the Fast Worker Docker software, each targeting a separate GPU.
+Your first GPU worker instance is your Primary Workers and handles model downloads while secondary workers monitor the shared models folder.
+This prevents duplicate downloads and enables efficient multi-GPU setups.
 Model cache and disk space is shared between the instances but each instance will require 30gb of system ram.
 For example: 3 GPUs = 90gb system ram required.
 Anything less may present instability and lack of jobs directed at the workers.
+40gb+ preferred for video generation model hosting.
+Note: Multi-GPU support is well tested and supported with Stable Diffusion and Flux worker but is still being tested on Comfy worker.

 RUN THE MULTI-GPU INSTALLER In the unzipped folder run